giuliopanda/milk-admin/readme.md

 ### The Bigger Vision

-Milk Admin is being built to create **professional admin interfaces** that integrate with existing systems - CRMs, e-commerce platforms, custom applications.
+Milk Admin is designed to create **professional admin interfaces** that integrate with existing systems - CRMs, e-commerce platforms, custom applications.
 The kind of tool you'd use to build a backend panel for your clients or your company's internal tools.

-**But we're not there yet.** The Alpha status means some rough edges, incomplete test coverage, and evolving documentation.

-That's why we're starting with **personal projects**.
-They're the perfect testing ground: real use cases, but with the freedom to experiment.
-As developers build their own tools and report issues, the framework matures.

 **The path forward:**
 1. **Now (Alpha)**: Personal projects, experimentation, learning